CovertFacade/c-lock/README.md

 ### System dependencies

-This is the software with wich I have worked:
+This is the software with which I have worked:

 - `python 3.x`

 - `iptables >= v1.6`

-It has been tested in *Ubuntu 16.04* and *Debian 9*, but should work with any other system with theese systems installed.
+It has been tested in *Ubuntu 16.04* and *Debian 9*, but should work with any other system with these systems installed.

 ### Software dependencies

-As it is just an alpha version, it has no currently an automated installer, because until it comes debugged and improved, it shouldnt have yet integration with the system.
+As it is just an alpha version, it has no currently an automated installer, because until it comes debugged and improved, it shouldn't have yet integration with the system.

 Because `python-cryptography` is needed for some dependencies, it must be installed before anything else: [Building cryptography on linux](https://cryptography.io/en/latest/installation/#building-cryptography-on-linux)